Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 ![Slide17](Slide17.png)

-Here’s our portal which give a browse interface to allow drill-down data discovery.
+Here’s our portal which gives a browse interface to allow drill-down data discovery.

 But wait!
 That’s not the LDaCA portal - that’s Alveo!

 Oh yes, so it is.

-Alveo was built ten years ago - and has not seen a much uptake.
+Alveo was built ten years ago - and has not seen much uptake.

 ![Slide18](Slide18.png)